wlwg/aws-sns-message-validator/README.md

 - Use `ngrok` to expose the local server to the public internet (`./ngrok http -bind-tls=true localhost:5000`).
 Now you should get a public endpoint (`https://xxxxxxxx.ngrok.io`) that can be set as a subscriber of an SNS topic.

 ## Issues
-Feel free to create an issue if you found a bug or have a feature requests.
+Feel free to create an issue if you found a bug or have a feature request.